akka/akka-quickstart-java.g8/docs/src/main/paradox/define-actors.md

 supplies so that the `HelloWorld` Actor can send back the confirmation message.

-The behavior of the Actor is defined as the `Greeter` with the help of the `receive` behavior factory.
+The behavior of the Actor is defined as the `Greeter` AbstractBehavior with the help of the `receive` behavior factory.
 Processing the next message then results in a new behavior that can potentially be different from this one.
-State is updated by returning a new behavior that holds the new immutable state.
-In this case we don't need to update any state, so we return @scala[`same`]@java[`this`], which means the next behavior is "the same as the current one".
+The state can be updated by modifying the current instance as it is mutable.
+In this case we don't need to update any state, so we return `this` without any field updates, which means the next behavior is "the same as the current one".

 The type of the messages handled by this behavior is declared to be of class